-About The encaustic medium
+About encaustic

 Encaustic paints are a very durable form of painting when properly cared for.
 If a painting is placed in a warm room in your home it will NOT melt… the smell of beeswax will simply be elevated and, as with all artwork, avoid hanging your encaustic painting in direct sunlight or leaving it in a vehicle for any prolonged period of time in extreme hot or cold weather.
 (The melting temperature of wax is actually 165 degrees Fahrenheit so if your painting is melting in your home, you have bigger problems!).